Pickups and Preamps for the Acoustic Guitar

-I lean heavily upon pre-amplification to shape a pickup's sound.
+Preamplification can help to manage a pickup's overall sound.
 Some pickups absolutely require the use of a preamp; you won't hear any sound without one.
 Many pickups may be plugged directly into a mixing board and will produce some sound, albeit pretty awful.
-While a few will provide a passable sound by themselves, most (if not all) pickups, including the high-end externally-mounted mics, will benefit from the addition of a preamplifier.
+While some will provide a passable sound by themselves, most (if not all) pickups, including the high-end externally-mounted mics, will benefit from the addition of a preamplifier.

-In addition to matching the input impedance of a given pickup, boosting it’s signal, and providing some form of equalization, many preamps add features such as sweepable mid-frequency EQ, a notch filter (a straightforward parametric eq for cutting an offending frequency), phantom power (for powering the preamp itself, and/or for use with condenser mic’s and/or pickups having phantom power capability), boost (for soloing), a tuner, and proprietary sound shaping.
+In addition to matching the input impedance of a given pickup, boosting it’s signal, and providing some form of equalization, many preamps add features such as sweepable mid-frequency EQ, a notch filter (a straightforward parametric EQ used to cut an offending frequency), phantom power (for powering the preamp itself, and/or for use with condenser mic’s and/or pickups having phantom power capability), boost (for soloing), a tuner, and proprietary sound shaping.

 Acoustic guitar preamps come in several shapes and sizes, and are either onboard (endpin jack mounted, side mounted (barn door), or attached to the inside of the guitar) or outboard (separate from the guitar; a footpedal or rackmounted).